Alternator: DynamoDB API in Scylla¶

 result in an error asking you to set it.

-DynamoDB clients usually specify a single “endpoint” address, e.g.,
+DynamoDB applications specify a single “endpoint” address, e.g.,

-distributes the connections to many different backend nodes.
-Alternator
+load balancers distribute the connections to many different backend nodes.

-does not yet provide such a DNS server, so you should either supply your
+Alternator does not provide such a load-balancing setup, so you should

-Alternator tables are stored as Scylla tables in the “alternator” keyspace.
-This keyspace is initialized when the first Alternator table is created (with a CreateTable request).
-The replication factor (RF) for this keyspace and all Alternator tables is chosen at that point, depending on the size of the cluster: RF=3 is used on clusters with three or more live nodes, and RF=1 is used for smaller clusters.
+Alternator tables are stored as Scylla tables, each in a separate keyspace.
+Each keyspace is initialized when the corresponding Alternator table is created (with a CreateTable request).
+The replication factor (RF) for this keyspace is chosen at that point, depending on the size of the cluster: RF=3 is used on clusters with three or more nodes, and RF=1 is used for smaller clusters.
 Such smaller clusters are, of course, only recommended for tests because of the risk of data loss.

 Current compatibility with DynamoDB¶